Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Do not list one-time interval payment plans as newsletter plans.
 - Fix block paid icon rendering error on simple sites.
 - Fixed a bug that prevent customers from downloading invoices from the my account page in WooCommerce.
+- Fixed an issue where initial state is not in sync.
+- Fixes style for multiple choice checkbox in Froms block.
+- Fix issue in tier selector when tier is null.
 - Fix issue when email was double encoded.
 - Fix Map block not rendering.
 - Fix missing block translations.
 - Fix the google fonts module is not loaded after the late initialization.
 - Jetpack: Fix performance issues by not calling useAnalytics hook for all paragraphs.
 - Newsletter: If site has no plan, downgrade post access to subscribers-only.
+- Prevent a PHP Warning when accessing inner blocks on cart and checkout pages.
 - Prevent issue on jetpack proxy when tier is added.
 - Require login on wpcom for paid content access without cookie or token.
 - REST API: Fix GA settings field, wga, for settings endpoints on API version 1.3 and 1.4.